deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 version of your file, and the results will not be consistent with your expectations.
 This is a common source of confusion among beginner programmers.

-VS Code shows the status of the file next to its name in the editor tab at the top.
+VS Code shows the status of the file next to its name in the editor tab at the top.<br/>
 ![Display differences between saved and unsaved files in VS Code](/assets/vs-code-setup/vscode-unsaved-file.png)

 A white dot in place of the cross button indicates that the file has _unsaved modifications_.
 Such modifications are not